 The Professional Development Centre offers a range of funded and self-funded short courses, programmes and workshops in the healthcare sector.
 Often developed in partnership with healthcare trusts, we look to ensure workforce development requirements are met as well as providing opportunities for professionals to further their careers in healthcare.

 The MSc Advanced Clinical Practice offers registered practitioners a flexible, bespoke and student-centred programme of study that aims to meet their personal and professional development needs as they progress within their role towards advanced expert practice.

-The BSc (Hons) Professional Practice programme, is a professionally orientated programme of study, which has been developed as a ‘top-up’ option following discussions with partners, identifying a need for courses which are responsive to both national and local policy that aims to meet the educational needs of the local health professional population.
+This is a professionally-orientated programme of study which has been developed as a ‘top-up’ option following discussions with partners, identifying a need for courses which are responsive to both national and local policy that aims to meet the educational needs of the local health professional population.

 This programme has been designed to meet the needs of those working in academic and practice settings to teach and support the learning of health care professional students.

 The aim of this unit is to introduce practitioners to the key skills and knowledge required to take a comprehensive history and physical examination of the adult patient.